Early results from GLASS-JWST XV: properties of the faintest red sources in the NIRCAM deep fields: Abstract

 \section{Abstract}

-We present a first look at the reddest 2--5\micron\ sources found in deep NIRCAM images from the James Webb Space Telescope (JWST) GLASS Early Release Science program.
-We undertake a general search, i.e. not looking for any particular spectral signatures, for sources detected only in bands redder than reachable with the Hubble Space Telescope, and which are only marginally or not detected in bluer bands, corresponding to potential populations that may not have been identified before.
-We search for sources down to AB $\sim 27$ (corresponding to $>10\sigma$ detection threshold) {\em in any} of the F200W, F277W, F356W or F444W filters, and demand a one magnitude excess with respect to {\em all of} the bluer bands (F090, F115W, F150W).
-Fainter than F444W$>25$ we find 48 such sources.
-We fit photometric redshifts and spectral energy distributions to our 7-band photometry and identify the majority of this population ($\sim$ 70\%) as $2<z<6$ galaxies that are faint at rest-frame ultraviolet-optical wavelengths, have stellar masses $10^8$--$10^9$\Msun, and have observed fluxes at $>$2\micron\ boosted by a combination of the Balmer break and strong emission lines.
-Implied rest equivalent widths are $>$400\AA.
+We present a first look at the reddest 2--5\micron\ sources found in deep images from the GLASS Early Release Science program.
+We undertake a general search, i.e. not looking for any particular spectral signatures, for sources detected only in bands redder than reachable with the Hubble Space Telescope, and which would likely not have been identified in pre-JWST surveys.
+We search for sources down to AB $\sim 27$ (corresponding to $>10\sigma$ detection threshold) {\em in any} of the F200W to F444W filters,with a $>1$ magnitude excess relative to F090W to F150W bands.
+Fainter than F444W$>25$ we find 56 such sources of which 37 have reasonably constrained spectral energy distributions to which we can fit photometric redshifts.
+We find the majority of this population ($\sim$ 65\%) as $2<z<6$ star forming low-attenuation galaxies that are faint at rest-frame ultraviolet-optical wavelengths, have stellar masses $10^{8.5}$--$10^{9.5} $\Msun, and have observed fluxes at $>$2\micron\ boosted by a combination of the Balmer break and emission lines.
+The typical implied rest equivalent widths are $\sim$200\AA\ with some extreme objects up to $\sim$1000\AA.
 This is in contrast with brighter magnitudes where the red sources tend to be $z<3$ quiescent galaxies and dusty star forming objects.
-The space density of $z\sim 4$ faint blue galaxies with high equivalent widths is an order of magnitude higher than found in pre-JWST surveys.
-Our general selection criteria allow us to independently identify other phenomena as diverse as the robust $z\sim12$ Lyman Break Galaxy reported in paper III, and a very cool brown dwarf reported in XIII.
-In addition we discover an extremely low mass ($8\times 10^8$ M$_\odot$) quiescent galaxy at $z\sim2$, which is new uncharted territory for understanding the regulation of star formation.
-This initial study -- selecting objects ranging from extreme line emitters, passive galaxies, galaxies at $z>11$ to brown dwarfs, demonstrates the power of JWST to discover and characterize new astronomical phenomena.
+Our general selection criteria for red sources allow us to independently identify other phenomena as diverse as extremely low mass ($\sim 10^8$ M$_\odot$) quiescent galaxies at $z<1$, recover recently identified $z>11$ galaxies and a very cool brown dwarf.

 \keywords{editorials, notices --- miscellaneous --- catalogs --- surveys.
 TODO}